corpus-io/tokenize.it-smart-contracts/docs/dividends_and_exit.md

 ### Security considerations

-There is no on-chain enforcement that `totalCurrencyAmount` equals `totalTokenSupply × pricePerToken`.
+There is no on-chain enforcement that `initialFundingAmount` equals `totalTokenSupply × pricePerToken`.
 The exit can therefore be partially funded by design (e.g. if not all holders are expected to claim), but it also means a rogue admin could mint additional tokens after the exit is deployed, and use those to drain the exit contract.
 The price per token remains fixed — but the currency balance may run out, causing the last claims to revert.

 ### CoinvestedPosition integration